Loss Functions for Discrete Contextual Pricing with Observational Data: Minimum Variance Estimator

 \section{Minimum Variance Estimator}

-For loss estimation, one desirable property is that the loss function has a low variance.
-Even though all loss functions with $\bm{RT}=\bm{I}$ are equivalent in expectation (unbiased), different $\bm{R}$ matrices correspond to loss functions with different variance.
-Choosing an unbiased loss function with low variance is desirable since it is more efficient and makes it less likely that a suboptimal policy will be chosen due to noise.
-An expression for the variance of the loss function, showing dependence on $\bm{R}$ is:
+To estimate the loss, one desirable property is that the loss function has a low variance.
+Even though all loss functions with $\bm{RT}=\bm{I}$ are equivalent in expectation (unbiased), different $\bm{R}$ matrices correspond to loss functions with different variances.\footnote{The loss functions from \Cref{expected_loss} are unbiased estimates of the valuation loss for a given policy, $\pi$.
+This should not be confused with whether optimizing the loss function will result in the optimal pricing policy, which requires that the policy class $\Pi$ contain the optimal policy.
+It may also be desirable to bias the policy to reduce variance; for example, see \cite{swaminathan2015counterfactual}.
+Such methods could also be incorporated into the proposed approach and may be improved if a corresponding $\bm{R}$ is chosen carefully.} Choosing an unbiased loss function with low variance is desirable since it improves the efficiency of the estimator and makes it less likely that a suboptimal policy will be chosen due to noise.
+An expression for the variance of the loss function, showing dependence on $\bm{R}$, is stated in the following result:

-\begin{proposition} $\Var[\tilde{Y}'\bm{R}'\bm{l_V}(\pi)] = \mathbb{E}_X [\Var_{\tilde{Y}}(\tilde{Y}'\bm{R}'\bm{l_V}(\pi)|X)] + \Var_X(\mathbb{E}_{\tilde{Y}}[\tilde{Y}'\bm{R}'\bm{l_V}(\pi)|X])$ \end{proposition}
+\begin{proposition} $\Var[\tilde{Y}'\bm{R}'\bm{l_V}^{\pi}] = \mathbb{E}_X [\Var_{\tilde{Y}}(\tilde{Y}'\bm{R}'\bm{l_V}^{\pi}|X)] + \Var_X(\mathbb{E}_{\tilde{Y}}[\tilde{Y}'\bm{R}'\bm{l_V}^{\pi}|X])$ \end{proposition}

-This follows directly from the law of total variance.
-The choice of $\bm{R}$ does not affect the second term since $\mathbb{E}_{\tilde{Y}}[\tilde{Y}'\bm{R}'\bm{l_V}(\pi)|X]$ is constant in $\bm{R}$, due to the unbiasedness of the estimator, as proven in Lemma~\ref{expected_loss}.
-To choose the most efficient unbiased form of $\bm{R}$, we can minimize the conditional variance in the first term.
-The variance of this term can be expressed as follows:
+This follows directly from the law of total variance. \Cref{prop_total_variance} shows that the choice of $\bm{R}$ does not affect the second term, since $\mathbb{E}_{\tilde{Y}}[\tilde{Y}'\bm{R}'\bm{l_V}^{\pi}|X]$ is constant in $\bm{R}$, due to the unbiasedness of the estimator (\Cref{expected_loss}).
+Therefore, to choose the most efficient $\bm{R}$, we focus on the conditional variance in the first term.
+The conditional variance can be expressed as follows:

-\begin{proposition} $\Var_{\tilde{Y}}[\tilde{Y}'\bm{R}'\bm{l_V}(\pi)|X]= \bm{l_V}(\pi)'\bm{R}\Sigma_{\tilde{Y}} \bm{R}'\bm{l_V}(\pi)$ where
+\begin{proposition} $\Var_{\tilde{Y}}[\tilde{Y}'\bm{R}'\bm{l_V}^{\pi}|X]= \bm{l_V}^{\pi'}\bm{R}\bm{\Sigma}_{\tilde{Y}} \bm{R}'\bm{l_V}^{\pi}$ where